JosCla/SimpleSoko/README.md

 [*] - Box on Target
 ```

-The final few rows (specified by the number of metadata entries) represent the metadata, with the text before the semicolon being the name of the entry, and the text after the semicolon being the value of the entry.
+The final few rows (number of rows specified by the number of metadata entries) represent the metadata, with the text before the colon being the name of the entry, and the text after the colon being the value of the entry.

 A sample level file (found at `levels/sample.soks`) follows:
 ```